tommys0/JavaFX-ToDoApp/README.md

-# JavaFX ToDoApp
+# JavaFX TO-DO App (UNDER DEVELOPMENT)

-This JavaFX ToDoApp is a task management application built using JavaFX.
+This JavaFX TO-DO List app is a task management application built using JavaFX.

 ## Description

 This application allows users to:

-- **Add tasks:** Create new tasks with titles and descriptions.
+- **Add & remove tasks:** Create new tasks with titles and descriptions.
 - **Mark tasks as completed:** Toggle the completion status of tasks.
-- **Delete tasks:** Remove tasks that are no longer needed.
 - **Organize tasks:** Maintain a list of tasks to stay organized.

 ## Features